usnistgov/quantum-sensors-tdm/README.md

-# nist-qsp-tdm
+# quantum-sensors-tdm
-This repo is intended to replace `nist_qsp_readout` and `nist_lab_internals` for the purposes of running TDM system under Python 3.
+This repo is intended to replace [`nist_qsp_readout`](https://bitbucket.org/nist_microcal/nist_qsp_readout) and [`nist_lab_internals`](https://bitbucket.org/nist_microcal/nist_lab_internals) for the purposes of running TDM system under Python 3.
 Initially, it will contain only things that Galen needs to run various systems.
 Anything you need from the source repos can come in, as long as you test it and works with python 3 and PyQt5.
 I also strongly prefer to leave out all GPIB related things, but if you have something that is GPIB but lacks a serial port, we can include that code as well.

 ## cringe
 GUI for setting up the crate and tower.
 Run as `cringe -L` from anywhere.
 Save cringe setup files in `~/cringe_config`.